ZYinMD/left-merge/README.md

 ### Immutability:

-Objects and their nested children are never mutated, but may be shallow copied when no change is needed.
+Arguments and their nested children are never mutated, but may be shallow copied when no change is needed.

 ### null and undefined:

 If a field is `null` or `undefined` on the left, it'll be overwritten by the counterpart on the right.
 If `null` or `undefined` is on the right, it won't overwrite left.

-(When this happens, you'll see more details in the verbose loggings in developemnt.)
+(When these happen, you'll see more detailed reports in the verbose loggings in developemnt.)

 ### type conflicts of left and right:

-Except for `null` and `undefind`, when a field is of different types on left and right, right will be discarded.
+Except for `null` and `undefind`, when a field is of different types on left and right, right will be ignored.

-(When this happens, you'll see more details in the verbose loggings in developemnt.)
+(When this happens, you'll see more detailed reports in the verbose loggings in developemnt.)

 ### if you're using commonjs `require`: